Johnson Investment Counsel Inc. Sells 212 Shares of WEC Energy Group, Inc. (NYSE:WEC)

-Johnson Investment Counsel Inc. trimmed its holdings in shares of WEC Energy Group, Inc. (NYSE:WEC – Get Rating) by 2.4% during the first quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 8,770 shares of the utilities provider’s stock after selling 212 shares during the quarter.
-Johnson Investment Counsel Inc.’s holdings in WEC Energy Group were worth $875,000 as of its most recent filing with the SEC.
+Johnson Investment Counsel Inc. cut its stake in shares of WEC Energy Group, Inc. (NYSE:WEC – Get Rating) by 2.4% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 8,770 shares of the utilities provider’s stock after selling 212 shares during the quarter.
+Johnson Investment Counsel Inc.’s holdings in WEC Energy Group were worth $875,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds have also bought and sold shares of WEC.
-Princeton Global Asset Management LLC increased its position in WEC Energy Group by 150.0% during the first quarter.
-Princeton Global Asset Management LLC now owns 250 shares of the utilities provider’s stock worth $25,000 after acquiring an additional 150 shares during the period.
-Lumature Wealth Partners LLC increased its holdings in WEC Energy Group by 66.3% in the 4th quarter.
-Lumature Wealth Partners LLC now owns 316 shares of the utilities provider’s stock valued at $31,000 after buying an additional 126 shares during the period.
-Riverview Trust Co bought a new position in WEC Energy Group in the 1st quarter valued at about $34,000.
-Elmwood Wealth Management Inc. bought a new position in WEC Energy Group in the 4th quarter valued at about $36,000.
-Finally, Credit Agricole S A bought a new position in WEC Energy Group in the 4th quarter valued at about $40,000.
+Several other hedge funds and other institutional investors also recently made changes to their positions in the stock.
+BlackRock Inc. grew its holdings in shares of WEC Energy Group by 26.0% during the 4th quarter.
+BlackRock Inc. now owns 33,040,366 shares of the utilities provider’s stock valued at $3,207,228,000 after purchasing an additional 6,810,208 shares during the last quarter.
+State Street Corp grew its holdings in shares of WEC Energy Group by 1.0% during the 4th quarter.
+State Street Corp now owns 17,233,536 shares of the utilities provider’s stock valued at $1,672,859,000 after purchasing an additional 171,570 shares during the last quarter.
+Geode Capital Management LLC grew its holdings in shares of WEC Energy Group by 2.9% during the 4th quarter.
+Geode Capital Management LLC now owns 6,280,138 shares of the utilities provider’s stock valued at $608,590,000 after purchasing an additional 174,222 shares during the last quarter.
+Bank of America Corp DE grew its holdings in shares of WEC Energy Group by 5.1% during the 4th quarter.
+Bank of America Corp DE now owns 5,507,900 shares of the utilities provider’s stock valued at $534,652,000 after purchasing an additional 265,437 shares during the last quarter.
+Finally, Nuveen Asset Management LLC boosted its position in WEC Energy Group by 56.3% during the 4th quarter.
+Nuveen Asset Management LLC now owns 5,250,516 shares of the utilities provider’s stock worth $509,668,000 after buying an additional 1,890,747 shares during the period.
 73.36% of the stock is owned by institutional investors.

 WEC Energy Group Stock Up 0.3 %

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 1st.
-Stockholders of record on Friday, August 12th will be given a $0.7275 dividend.
-The ex-dividend date is Thursday, August 11th.
-This represents a $2.91 dividend on an annualized basis and a dividend yield of 2.74%.
-WEC Energy Group’s dividend payout ratio (DPR) is currently 67.21%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 1st.
+Shareholders of record on Friday, August 12th will be paid a dividend of $0.7275 per share.
+The ex-dividend date of this dividend is Thursday, August 11th.
+This represents a $2.91 dividend on an annualized basis and a yield of 2.74%.
+WEC Energy Group’s dividend payout ratio (DPR) is presently 67.21%.

-Several equities analysts have commented on the stock.
-Wells Fargo & Company raised their target price on shares of WEC Energy Group from $111.00 to $114.00 and gave the company an “overweight” rating in a report on Wednesday, August 3rd.
-Mizuho decreased their target price on shares of WEC Energy Group from $107.00 to $93.00 and set a “neutral” rating on the stock in a report on Friday, June 17th.
-Barclays decreased their target price on shares of WEC Energy Group from $108.00 to $104.00 and set an “equal weight” rating on the stock in a report on Monday, July 18th.
-Bank of America raised shares of WEC Energy Group from a “neutral” rating to a “buy” rating and set a $109.00 price target on the stock in a report on Friday, May 13th.
-Finally, Credit Suisse Group lowered shares of WEC Energy Group from a “neutral” rating to an “underperform” rating and decreased their price target for the company from $108.00 to $98.00 in a report on Wednesday, July 20th.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and four have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $102.50.
+Several equities research analysts recently commented on WEC shares.
+Credit Suisse Group downgraded shares of WEC Energy Group from a “neutral” rating to an “underperform” rating and cut their target price for the stock from $108.00 to $98.00 in a research report on Wednesday, July 20th.
+Mizuho cut their target price on shares of WEC Energy Group from $107.00 to $93.00 and set a “neutral” rating on the stock in a research report on Friday, June 17th.
+Barclays cut their target price on shares of WEC Energy Group from $108.00 to $104.00 and set an “equal weight” rating on the stock in a research report on Monday, July 18th.
+Bank of America upgraded shares of WEC Energy Group from a “neutral” rating to a “buy” rating and set a $109.00 target price on the stock in a research report on Friday, May 13th.
+Finally, Wells Fargo & Company lifted their target price on shares of WEC Energy Group from $111.00 to $114.00 and gave the stock an “overweight” rating in a research report on Wednesday, August 3rd.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $102.50.

 WEC Energy Group, Inc, through its subsidiaries, provides regulated natural gas and electricity, and renewable and nonregulated renewable energy services in the United States.
 The company operates through six segments: Wisconsin, Illinois, Other States, Electric Transmission, Non-Utility Energy Infrastructure, and Corporate and Other.